Overview of Regressive Philanthropy Initiative

 What is the problem?

-From the Civil Rights Movement to today, philanthropy has played an important role in advancing a healthy and representative democracy and in supporting movements that uplift the needs of those with the least power, wealth, and opportunity in American society.
+From the Civil Rights Movement to today, philanthropy has played an important role in advancing a healthy and representative democracy and supporting movements that uplift the needs of those with the least amount of power, wealth and opportunity in American society.

 But that’s not the whole story.

-Foundations and giving vehicles like donor advised funds are also being used to attack representative democracy and to attempt to reverse progress on racial, gender, and economic justice in the United States.
-There are thousands of funders who use the tools of philanthropy to maintain their own disproportionate wealth and power and to undermine or roll back efforts for a more democratic and just society.
+Foundations and giving vehicles like donor-advised funds are also being used to attack representative democracy and attempt to reverse progress on racial, gender and economic justice in the United States.
+There are thousands of funders who use the tools of philanthropy to maintain their own disproportionate wealth and power and undermine or roll back efforts for a more democratic and just society.

 What kinds of regressive funders are we studying?

-NCRP is starting with a focus on the issue areas of Anti-Democracy, Anti-LGBTQ+, and Anti-Immigration based on the salience of these areas in the current political moment.
-We believe that attacks against against queer, trans and immigrant communities are being leveraged to support the backsliding of our democracy.
+NCRP is starting with a focus on the anti-democracy, anti-LGBTQ+ and anti-immigration issue areas based on the salience of these areas in the current political moment.
+NCRP believes that attacks against queer, trans and immigrant communities are being leveraged to undermine democracy.

-Using our existing knowledge and relationships with allied movement thinkers, NCRP began to plot the ecosystems of individuals and institutions who are interested in using philanthropy to maintain their own disproportionate wealth and power and to undermine or roll back efforts for a more democratic and just society.
-We’re documenting how much money we are talking about, where it comes from, what types of nonprofits are receiving which kinds of contributions, and what has made these investments so successful.
+Using existing knowledge and relationships with allied movement thinkers, NCRP began to plot the ecosystems of individuals and institutions that are using philanthropy to push back against a multiracial, inclusive democracy.
+NCRP is documenting the amount of money, the source, what types of nonprofits are receiving, which kinds of contributions and what has made these investments so successful.

 About the movement